 It was agreed by the Parish Council that the area of the neighbourhood development should include the entire parish and so is coterminous with the new parish boundary that came into effect on April 1st 2015.
 The area was formally designated by Cotswold District Council on 9th July 2014.
-A map of the designated area can be found in appendix 1.
+The Plan period is 2015-2031.
+Map 1 (overleaf) shows the designated area.